Social Justice and the Environment Week

 September 19-25, 2014

-Sponsored by (in alphabetical order): Called to Lead; Center for Global Citizenship; Chemistry Club; Dean of Faculty; Pre-Law Club, Politics, Philosophy, and Legal Studies; Sociology and Anthropology; Social Work; Women and Gender Studies
+Sponsored by the Social Justice Week Committee with support from (in alphabetical order): Called to Lead; Center for Community and Civic Engagement; Center for Global Understanding and Peacemaking; Chemistry Club; Dean of Faculty; Dean of Students; Pre-Law Club; Politics, Philosophy, and Legal Studies; Residence Life; Sociology and Anthropology; Social Work; Women and Gender Studies

 Social Justice is a key component of Elizabethtown College's mission and this series of events is designed to foster discussion about social justice at the school and beyond.
 The week is held in September and set to coincide with International Peace Day.